DevExpress/devextreme-documentation/concepts/05 Widgets/FilterBuilder/010 Overview.md

-The **FilterBuilder** widget allows a user to build complex filter expressions with an unlimited number of filter conditions using the UI.
+The **FilterBuilder** UI component allows a user to build complex filter expressions with an unlimited number of filter conditions using the UI.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/FilterBuilder/WithDataGrid/"